 The U.K. led with $15.5 million, the second-biggest number of the year after Beauty and the Beast.
 It also prospered in Australia ($11.6 million), followed by Germany ($8.3 million), France ($7.9 million), Mexico ($7.6 million), Brazil ($6.9 million), Italy ($4.1 million) and Indonesia ($3.4 million).

-Guardians Vol. 2 doesn't land in the U.S. until May 5 and has a bevy of other major markets left to open, including China, South Korea and Russia.
+Guardians Vol. 2 doesn't land in the U.S. until Friday and still has a bevy of other major markets in which to open, including China, South Korea and Russia.

 Fate of the Furious was No. 2 overseas with another $68.4 million.